robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “About you, hun,” she corrected, and it was so matter-of-fact it didn’t feel like an insult.
 “Out here.”

 I felt my shoulders curl in without permission.
-Sarah noticed—I could tell she noticed, because her hand came down gently on my forearm: not comforting, just anchoring.
+Sarah noticed — I could tell she noticed, because her hand came down gently on my forearm: not comforting, just anchoring.

 “Don’t do that,” she said.
 “Don't… fold up.”
 She glanced at the aisle, then back to me.
 “This is no time to make yourself smaller.”